danbev/learning-wasi/README.md

 `WebAssembly` is the how the api is exposed.
 WebAssembly.instantiate:
-compiles and instantiates wasm code and returns both an object with two members `module` and `instance`.
+compiles and instantiates wasm code and returns an object with two members named `module` and `instance`.

 To inspect the .wasm you can use wasm-objdump:
 ```console